mattvagni/cookiecutter/readme.md

 ```

-If you now run `npm TBD` you will be prompted to pick which template you'd like to use.
+If you now run `npm cookiecutter` you will be prompted to pick which template you'd like to use.
 After which you will be asked to answer each field's question.
 It should look something like this:

 TODO: Insert gif here of it working.

 That's it.
-TBD now create the following files:
+Cookiecutter now create the following files:

 ```diff
     - src